jeffersoneagley/isit322-eagley-2017/CharlieComments.md

 ## Comment Location

-My comments are here:
+My comments would be in your repository, but you have not given me write permissions to it:

-And also attached, but easier to read through the above link to your repository.
+And also attached, but easier to read if I could put in your repository.